Home/spices/Whole Nutmeg Seeds

 How to Prepare & Consume

 Nutmeg is best used freshly grated to preserve its essential oils and flavor.
-It can be added to both sweet and savory dishes, but should be used in moderation.
+It can be added to both sweet and savory dishes, but should be used sparingly.

 Smart Selection & Storage